pulsar-edit/pulsar/packages/README.md

+# This document has nothing to do with Pulsar, and should be removed.
+If this is not the case, this message should be removed.

+Side note: if someone hasn't went ahead and made sure to preserve all of the packages here..... someone should

 # Atom Core Packages

 This folder contains core packages that are bundled with Atom releases.
 Not all Atom core packages are kept here; please